axelborgmo/Music-Source-Separation-with-Post-Processing/README.md

 ---

 A trained autoencoder to reconstruct missing information and remove artifacts in during the source separation process, using MUSDB18 and Spleeter [^1].
-Acknowledgement: This concept behind this project was inspired by Make it Sound Good, a poster session at this year’s ISMIR conference out of Northwestern’s Interactive Audio Lab.1 [^2]
+Acknowledgement: This concept behind this project was inspired by Make it Sound Good, a poster session at the 2021 ISMIR conference out of Northwestern’s Interactive Audio Lab.1 [^2]

 ![alt text](NightOwl.jpg)